Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 *4) Budget Specifications:*
 The diagnostic tool's design and build phase shall not exceed the given $2,000 budget.[14]

+> [!IMPORTANT]
+> don't end your sentences with a preposistion like "to"

 *Constraints*
 The following section outlines the constraint statements that the team will adhere to.